mrpowers-io/quinn/CONTRIBUTING.md

 ### Auto-assigning issues

 We have a workflow that automatically assigns issues to users who comment 'take' on an issue.
 This is configured in the `.github/workflows/assign-on-comment.yml` file.
+When a user comments `take` on the issue, a GitHub Action will be run to assign the issue to the user if it's not already assigned.

 ## Contributing